 After this, there is you can switch between lists of Audible.com and Amazon reviews, sorting between “Most Helpful” and “Most Recent”.
 It appears as though the longest reviews are to be found at the top.

 As someone who is very picky about the books I listen to, I found this feature to be extremely helpful.
-However, it is important to note that these reviews have the potential to be biased and misleading, but are unlikely to be so because Audible do verify buyers.
+However, it is important to note that these reviews have the potential to be biased and misleading, but are unlikely to be so because they do verify buyers Amazon account.

 There are some notable pros and cons that you should be aware of.
 Especially the cons.
-Overall, my experience on the app and reviews are mostly good.
-There are some complains that we will address below.
+Is Audible worth your time?
+Overall, my experience on Audible and reviews are mostly good.
+There are some complaints that we will address below.
 Most of the pros are already in the review, so that section will be short, while the cons will be a bit longer.

-Audible is a convenient way to read when I’m busy.
-I don’t like to think of audio as a replacement for physical books.
+Audible is convenient when you want to read but you’re busy.
+I don’t like to think of audio as a replacement for physical books and vice versa.
 However, as a working mother and blogger here, I barely have enough time in the day as it is.
 For me, audiobooks allow me to indulge in entertaining or informative literature even if I can’t set my eyes on it.
 I can progress through a novel while walking my dog, driving my kids to playdates, and folding laundry.
 Alas, I can rest my eyes at the end of the day while pursuing a book.

 Credits may be a hassle.
-Each plan allows for a different number of membership credits to be rolled over from one pay period to another.
-For example, the Gold membership allows for a maximum of five to roll over, whereas the Platinum Annual allows for 12.
+Each membership plan allows for a different number of additional credits per month to be rolled over from one pay period to another.
+For example, the Gold annual membership allows for a maximum of five to roll over, whereas the Platinum Annual allows for 12.
 More importantly, you lose your credits if you cancel your membership.

 Besides that, some audiobook prices can be quite high even after applying the 30 percent discount.
-For example, Stephen King’s The Outsider is currently listed for $34.99.
-With a 30 percent discount, the price drops down to $24.49.
-However, the same audiobook sells for $16.95 on Google Play.
+For example, Stephen King’s The Outsider sells for way cheaper on Google play store.
 Not all books are cheaper on Google Play but this particular one is.

 After the free trial is over, they charge automatically.
-There are many complains about this with people saying “the free trial is not actually a free trial” and so on.
-The best thing to do if you plan on taking the trial is to make sure that before 30 days, make a decision and either cancel the account or continue letting it be.
+There are many complaints about this with people saying “the trial is not actually a free trial” and so on.
+The best thing to do if you plan on taking the trial is to make sure that before 30 days, make a decision and either cancel the Audible account or continue letting it be.

 Audible/Amazon has a reputation of overcharging customers.
 Although getting a refund is easy enough, it’s still a hassle and something that we shouldn’t even be dealing with.
-The common ones are the charge for a free trial and double charging when you subscribe or upgrade.
-It doesn’t happen all the time but those are the most common complains.
+The common ones are the bill for a free trial and double charging when you subscribe or upgrade.
+It doesn’t happen all the time but those are the most common complaints.

 In the end, I am not someone who is likely to spend top dollar on something such as an Audiobook.
 For one, I am not likely to listen to it more than one time.
 Secondly, I don’t feel that the audio files are adequate replacements for physical paper books nor e-books.
 For me, there is something sacred and raw about readings text.

-There is no doubt that listening to an audiobook is convenient.
+There is no doubt that it is convenient to listen to audiobooks.
 During my trial period, I found myself indulging in Donna Tartt’s award-winning book, The Goldfinch while I cleaned my bathroom.
 At 32 hours and 29 minutes, it lasted me nearly an entire month.
 Nevertheless, I still shelled out another $6.95 on an hour-long self-help book.

-One of the best features of Audible is the audiobooks can be downloaded and listened to online and offline.
+One of the best features of Audible is that you can download and you listen to audiobooks online and offline.
 While this may not seem like a big deal, not having to worry about finding Wi-Fi or using data is imperative to many people (myself included).
-What’s more, Audible allows users to download all or part of an audiobook.
+What’s more, you’re allowed to download all or part of an audiobook.
 Therefore, you can opt to save device space or personal time by only downloaded a select portion at a time.
 Whichever option you choose, all Audible audiobook purchases will remain in the cloud indefinitely.

 While not for everyone, the Audible app tracks listener stats and awards subsequent badges.
-As listeners unlock badges, they have the option to share their progress on social media.
-If you share your account with a household member, each member can independently track their personal progress, stats, and badges.
+As you listen, it unlocks badges, they have the option to post their progress on social media.
+If you have a shared account with a household member, each member can independently track their personal progress, stats, and badges.
 Some featured badges include “Mount Everest”, “Marathoner”, and “Daily Dipper”.
 The tracker helped me to set personal goals and adequately log my summer reading.
-It is also a cool way to compete with friends and family members.
+It is also a cool way to compete with a friend or a family member.

 If you’re someone who enjoys quoting passages or writing in the margins, this is the digital manifestation of an age-old practice.
 Plus, don’t worry if you’re sharing your audiobooks.
 All members get their own annotations, notes, and bookmarks.

-I would recommend Audible to light listeners looking to expand their audiobook libraries.
+In short, I would recommend Audible to listeners looking to expand their audiobook libraries.
 For one, this service is relatively inexpensive.
 More so, it features the most expansive audiobook library currently on the market.
-Furthermore, the app is easy to navigate and features user-friendly settings.
+Furthermore, Audible is easy to navigate and features user-friendly settings.
 Beyond that, Whispersync audiobooks offer a flexible alternative for individuals who enjoy reading but struggle to find the time to do it.

-If you or someone you know has tried Audible recently or have an opinion on the review, tell us about that experience in the comments below.
+Hope you enjoyed this Audible review and if you or someone you know have tried the Audible app recently or have an opinion on the post, tell us about that experience in the comments below!